Knowing how to uninstall a Windows 10 update certainly comes in handy if your computer is acting strangely after a recent update.

 Though it's generally a good idea to keep your device fully up to date, Windows Updates don't always go as expected, with some updates creating more problems than they solve.
 If this happens, you’ll want to be able to roll back your device to its previous state, so you can fix the problem until a new update can be released.

-There are several ways to go about uninstalling a Windows 10 update.
-We've outlined them below with easy-to-follow instructions, so that you can get back to using your device without any problems.
+There are several ways to uninstall a Windows 10 update.
+We've outlined them below with easy-to-follow instructions, so you can get back to using your device without any problems.

 How to uninstall a Windows 10 update: Uninstall from update history

 Windows 10 makes it surprisingly easy to uninstall recent updates thanks to a sub-menu known as Update History.
 Here's how to access it: